codinghappiness-web/Ramalama-SLM-LLM/README.md

 ### Observation

 The Ollama transport was easy to use since the model ecosystem is already integrated with Ollama.
-It required minimal configuration, but it did not execute successfully.
+It required minimal configuration, it executed successfully, but also gave the wrong answer.

 ---